oomer/oomerfarm/Documentation/BespokeRenderfarm.md

 sudo bash bootstraphub.sh
 ```
 * instead of "i_agree_this_is_unsafe" type "hub"
-* Use google drive URL to hub.keybundle.enc
+* Use google drive URL to hub.keys.encrypted

 ## For rendering work, setup one or more Linux machines